yoaquim/.vim/README.md

 ###Some shortcuts...###

+* Quickly type `jk` to go to Normal Mode - mapped to <Esc>('jk' is a rare diagraph in English and you can always wait between both typing both chars if you ever need to insert them)
 * `:Q` force quits, without saving
 * `Alt+j` jumps 5 lines down (same as `5j`)
 * `Alt+k` jumps 5 lines up (same as `5k`)